qfeuilla/Fluid-engine/README.md

 I also learn that there is a branch in fluid simulation that simulate the interaction between solid and fluid object (dissolution for example) and it's called FSI (maybe later implementation)

-I've also seen that there is a technique that is used to accelerate the computation and it is called

 - #### WCSPH (weakly compressible SPH) :
 	stiff equation of state